 - Frequency response tailored for kick drum/low frequency applications with a wide dynamic range for use in high SPL environments

-- Two-position contour switch to maximize attack and clarity depending on application: select the flat response setting or the “low-mid scoop” setting for a strong low frequency “punch” with plenty of higher frequency attack
+- Two-position contour switch to maximize attack and clarity depending on application: select the flat response setting for natural sound in most applications or the “low-mid scoop” setting for a strong low frequency “punch” with plenty of higher frequency attack

 The Sennheiser e602 II Evolution Series Kick Mic, that’s designed specifically for kick drums, tubas, bass guitar cabs and other low-frequency instruments features an XLR3 connector, a large diaphragm capsule which directly enhances bass response, a high SPL performance level (of over 155 dB) and a fast transient response time, enabling it to reproduce any sound with clarity and accuracy.
 These features are the key reasons why it’s so popular and why it’s frequently on the top ten lists.